IBE160/SG-KI-Krigerne/docs/ux-design-specification.md

 **Mental Model & Design Considerations:**

+*   **Flow approach chosen collaboratively:** The defined user journey flow was collaboratively designed and refined with user input, exploring various options for interaction sequences to ensure optimal user experience.

 *   **Minimum Steps to Value:** The user's mental model is 1) open page, 2) type question, 3) read answer.
 The design prioritizes these three core steps to deliver value quickly.
 *   **Branching/Decisions:** Branching is minimized, occurring only when the course or question intent is ambiguous or outside the bot's scope.
 *   **Error Recovery:** The system is resilient; conversations are preserved on screen, clear error messages are provided, and users can retry easily.
 *   **Progressive Disclosure:** Only essential information is shown upfront.
 Users can ask for more details if needed, keeping the core experience fast and light.

+### 5.2 Comprehensive Entry Points

+While the MVP primarily focuses on the direct web application launch as the main entry point, the design acknowledges other potential future entry points that could enhance user experience:

+*   **Direct Link (URL):** Users can access the application via a direct URL, with the expectation of an immediate and functional chat interface.
+*   **University Portal Integration (Future):** In later phases, the chatbot could be integrated directly into the university's student portal, providing a seamless launch experience from a familiar environment.
+*   **Email/Notification Links (Future):** Links embedded in official university communications could direct users to the chatbot for specific inquiries related to the communication content.
+*   **QR Code (Promotional/Informational):** QR codes placed on university posters or documents could offer quick access to the chatbot for relevant information.
+*   **Search Engine Visibility:** While not a primary MVP focus, future SEO considerations could make the chatbot discoverable through general web searches for course information.

 ---